mai13drd/peass-ci-jenkins-examples/README.md

 ## General Approach
 All examples run Jenkins inside a Docker container.
 Scripts are provided to build/configure and start the container(s).
 Also a Jenkins pipeline-job is configured by copying a *config.xml* to its appropriate folder in Jenkins.
 The *config.xml* defines the jobs pipeline in which the parameters of the performance measurements are set.

-The project is build on github-actions with Java 8, 11 and 15.
-In the *.github/workflows/measure.yml* you will find the jobs and buildsteps which are executed.
-At this point, only the *buildOnController*-job is built at github.
-It includes the four steps *Build and run container*, *Wait for jenkins startup*, *Wait for build end* and *Check results*.
+Two YAML-files in *.github/workflows* configure *buildOnController* and *buildOnAgentAutomatic* to be built on github-actions with Java 8, 11 and 15.
+They include the four steps *Build and run container*, *Wait for jenkins startup*, *Wait for build end* and *Check results*.
 So after the measurements are started, it is waited for their end and measurement-results are checked afterwards.

 ## Important
 Each example has its own folder.
 Make sure to always run the appropriate scripts from the appropriate folder!